MasoniteFramework/exceptionite/README.md

 ## Usage for Pyramid

 If you are using `Pyramid` you can also use this package!
-You just need to add register two handlers function to handle 404 and any other errors.
+You just need to register two handlers function to handle 404 and any other errors.

 Here is an example for a simple pyramid application: